-Diagnostic report of plant health status especially ensuring the material is free of restricted pathogens which may include any quarantine entry documentation that may apply for material entering a country or region.
+An official diagnostic report of plant health status especially ensuring the material is free from restricted pathogens which may include any quarantine entry documentation that may apply for material entering a country or region.

 Variety description to enable certification officers in the field to accurately identify the variety.